 Azle ISD has achieved the highest rating for more than 10 years and this is the second year in a row that Azle ISD has received a perfect score of 100.

-To review the preliminary 2019-2020 FIRST ratings for all Texas school districts, click here.
+To review the final 2019-2020 FIRST ratings for all Texas school districts, click here.